Is This The Worst Glastonbury Headline Set Of All Time?

 Performing New Order’s then-new single Procession, Sumner wooped, shouted and yelled obscenities before hitting the deck.
 Thankfully, it wasn’t broadcast live on the BBC.
 But there WAS someone on hand to video the whole sorry spectacle - it also features some eye-opening shots of just how small the festival was back then.

 Things weren’t much better in the audience as the “New Wave” fans came into close contact with the hippie contingent.
 YouTube commenter Andrew Watson recalls: “This was my first and last visit to the Glastonbury festival.
-Hawkwind were headlining and a hippy in front of me kept shouting for them during New Order's set.
+A hippy in front of me kept shouting for Hawkwind during New Order's set.

 "I reasoned with him; he ignored me; I hit him on the head with a plastic scrumpy flagon; he headbutted me in the nose - good job I had as much sense and feeling as Barney that night.”